Step-by-step guide for creating a free webinar. Updated for 2020.

 If you’re using a web-camera on your computer or laptop, you may have to balance it on a stack of books or adjust the height of your seat to achieve the right height.

-One of the advantages of systems that use Google Hangouts on Air is that you can choose between appearing live on camera and showing slide presentations.
+One of the advantages of systems that use Google Meet is that you can choose between appearing live on camera and showing slide presentations.
 This also means you don’t have to be on camera every second of the webinar.

 For example, you can start live on camera, then follow on with your slide presentation and appear live on camera again for the question and answer session.